Pamela Worth - Founder and Owner

 Ann Glaser launched Tiny Treks in Washington in 2005.
 As the director of Tiny Treks NW, Ann has trained and mentored an incredible staff of outdoor educators leading a variety of Tiny Treks classes throughout the Seattle area.
 Ann saw a huge gap in explorative forest kindergarten programs and developed Tiny Treks Outdoor Preschool (TTOP) in 2010.

 Ann has a K-8 Teaching Credential and is passionate about bringing the love of nature to children.
-She led art classes in elementary schools for 12 years, is a trained musician and is an outdoor enthusiast.
+She led art classes in elementary schools for 12 years.
+She is also a trained musician.
 She has a BA in Geography from UCSB and has traveled the world.
-As the proud mother of two adult children, Ann Is passionate about giving children the opportunity to be immersed in nature..
+As the proud mother of two adult children, Ann is passionate about giving children the opportunity to be immersed in nature.
 Ann is happy to answer any questions by email or phone.
 425-503-6953 or email@example.com.

-Andrea Reid - Assistant Director Tiny Treks CA
+Andrea Reid - Assistant Director Tiny Treks- CA Peninsula Teacher

 Teacher Andrea first joined the Tiny Treks family in 1998 when she participated with her oldest daughter, Georgia.
 Andrea is a naturalist mom and when she was ready to rejoin the workforce, Tiny Treks was the perfect fit for her next career.
 Andrea has been an adored teacher and parents secretly call her, “Mother Nature”.
 Teacher Andrea became the assistant director in 2014 and has mentored many Tiny Treks educators.
 Teacher Andrea shares her passion for organic food with her incredible snacks and her developmental and loving approach to meeting every child’s needs comes through the entire class from gathering to circle time to snack and story to meaningful hiking to creating a cohesive group of families coming together each class.